 Grievances alleging Discrimination is defined as including unlawful discrimination based on age (40 and over), ancestry, color, ethnicity, gender identity, gender/sex, genetic information, medical condition, national origin, physical or mental disability, pregnancy, race, religion, sexual orientation, spousal affiliation, veteran status and any other protected class.
-Sexual harassment is a form of gender discrimination that includes sexual misconduct-sexual violence, which is considered a severe form of sexual harassment.
+Sexual harassment is a form of gender discrimination that includes sexual misconduct sexual violence, which is considered a severe form of sexual harassment.

 For purposes of this Procedure, discrimination and sexual harassment also includes retaliation for having made allegations of discrimination or sexual harassment, having participated in an investigation into allegations of discrimination or sexual harassment, or otherwise having engaged in opposition to unlawful discrimination or sexual harassment.
-Grievances alleging discrimination or sexual harassment as defined herein should be directed to the UNM Office of Equal Opportunity, which is tasked with investigating allegations of discrimination and sexual harassment and determining whether anti-discrimination policy has been violated.
-If OEO determines that a student has violated UNM anti-discrimination policy, disciplinary proceedings shall be handled under the Procedures set forth in Article 4.4.
+Grievances alleging discrimination or sexual harassment as defined in the Definitions Section herein should be directed to the UNM Office of Equal Opportunity, which is tasked with investigating allegations of discrimination and sexual harassment and determining whether anti-discrimination policy has been violated.
+If OEO determines that a student has violated UNM anti-discrimination policy, disciplinary proceedings shall be handled under the Procedures set forth in Article 4.

 - 1.5.
-Allegations of Student Misconduct NOT Involving Discrimination or Sexual Harassment - 1.2.
+Allegations of Student Misconduct NOT Involving Discrimination or Sexual Harassment arising from violation of the Student Code of Conduct or other UNM policy. - 1.2.
 Disciplinary matters proceedings brought against students. other than allegations of academic dishonesty, shall be handled under the procedures set forth in Articles 4, 5, 6 and 7. - 1.4.
-Law School and Health Science Center disputes involving students of the School of Law or any of the academic programs in the Health Sciences Center, shall be handled as described in Article 9. - 2.
+Law School and Health Science Center disputes involving students of the School of Law or any of the academic programs in the Health Sciences Center. shall be handled as described in Article 9.

 Matters that may also be Covered under other UNM Policy